mpv-player/mpv/DOCS/man/vf.rst

     the ``lavfi`` filter, which uses a very similar syntax as mpv (MPlayer historically) to specify filters and their parameters.

+Filters can be manipulated at run time.
+You can use ``@`` labels as described above in combination with the ``vf`` command (see `COMMAND INTERFACE`_) to get more control over this.
+Initially disabled filters with ``!`` are useful for this as well.

 You can also set defaults for each filter.
 The defaults are applied before the normal filter parameters.
+This is deprecated and never worked for the libavfilter bridge.

 ``--vf-defaults=<filter1[=parameter1:parameter2:...],filter2,...>``
     Set defaults for each filter.
+(Deprecated. ``--af-defaults`` is deprecated as well.)

 .. note::